- API fetch

 Applying Observers to Stored Properties

-with stored properties in both classes and structs:
+You can attach observers to stored properties in both structs and classes:

 struct Temperature {